Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts: Observing Strategy

 Prospects of independently discovering ULPM candidates in X-rays must rely on large field-of-view imaging soft X-ray instruments, such as eROSITA.
-From extensive simulations of the Galactic NS population and the eROSITA all sky survey scans, \cite{2017AN....338..213P} derived a detection estimate of about 95 XDINs within a distance of 1.7~kpc.
-Such sources could then be targeted for deeper exposures with {\sl XMM-Newton} and/or NICER to search for slow X-ray pulsations to identify their nature.
-Given our source density estimate of ULPMs and XDINs (Figure~\ref{fig:nVsP}), we surmise that $\!\sim \!10$ ULPMs may hide within the total eROSITA XDIN population.
+From extensive simulations of the Galactic NS population and the eROSITA all sky survey scans, \cite{2017AN....338..213P} derived a detection estimate of about 95 XDINs candidates within a distance of 1.7~kpc.
+Given our source density estimate of ULPMs and XDINs (Figure~\ref{fig:nVsP}), we surmise that $\!\sim \!10$ ULPMs candidates may hide within the total eROSITA XDIN population.
+While eROSITA survey observations will not be suited for pulsation searches due to the $\lesssim2$~ks exposures in most of the Galactic plane regions \citep{erosita21AA}, any candidate ULPM could be targeted for deeper exposures with {\sl XMM-Newton}, NICER, or pointed eROSITA observations to search for slow X-ray pulsations to confirm their nature.
 Another potential route to uncover ULPMs is through relatively deep (reaching, e.g., $\!<\!10^{-15}$~erg~s~cm$^{-2}$ observed flux in the 0.2-2~keV band) observations of large swatch of the Galactic plane.
 This is achievable with sensitive, large FOV ($\!>\!1$~degree$^2$) soft X-ray telescopes, e.g., STAR-X \citep{2022HEAD...1910845Z} with larger grasp than any current mission.
 In such cases, search is more sensitive to farther distances, balancing the smaller FOV of such instruments compared to eROSITA.